220509-web-dev/FoundationProject-Josiah/Project 2/README.md

 - User passwords will be hashed by the system before persisting them to the data source
 - Errors and exceptions are handled properly and their details are obfuscated from the user
 - The system conforms to RESTful architecture constraints
-- The system's is tested with at least 80% line coverage in all service and utility classes
+- The system is tested with at least 80% line coverage in all service and utility classes
 - The system's data schema and component design is documented and diagrammed
 - The system keeps detailed logs on info, error, and fatal events that occur
 - UI and API builds and deployments are automated using a CI/CD pipeline